 Geoffrey Hochbaum and his team designed a multi-site research project to find answers to the following questions.

-- What factors influenced community members in deciding either to attend or not to attend the clinic?
+- What factors influenced community members in deciding whether to attend or not to attend the clinic?

 - What factors influenced them to obtain the service after deciding to attend the service?

 They interviewed 1200 randomly selected adults from 3 cities; 450 in Boston, 450 in Cleveland, and 300 in Detroit.
 Each interview lasted more than an hour and covered themes related to participants’ beliefs, attitudes, and feelings regarding the activity including services’ administrative aspects.

 In addition to traditional question items with closed and open-ended questions, they included projective questions that lead participants to awaken their subconscious level of thinking.